rpchan44/hashicorp-kv-demo/README.md

-## Hashicorp Vault integration to k8s
+## Hashicorp Vault integration to k8s vault is alternative/comparable to aws secret manager

 Create the vault namespace: